 The Cohort Report offers schools a wide range of choice in terms of how to present attainment and progress data, including as a grade, point score, value-added measure or percentage of children meeting a particular threshold.
 The Pupil Asset Colour Key quickly highlights areas of strength and weakness, whilst the presentation of cohorts enables easy comparison.

 By clicking on a particular statistic within the Cohort Report, users can explore the details behind the numbers.
 This includes finding out which pupils did and did not reach the expected standard and by how much.
 Once school-level patterns of strength and weakness have been evaluated, pupils in need of further support can quickly be identified and interventions put in place.
 Changes in subsequent Cohort Reports can then demonstrate impact and closing the gap.

-Navigate to Reports > Cohorts.
+Navigate to Analysis > Cohorts.

 Select the year group or groups you want to report on using the Filter.
 Note, however, that certain progress ranges are not available in Whole School filtering.
 In these cases reports will need to be generated for each year group separately.

 Configure the rest of the report using the Display Options.